 Bulgaria is a Balkan country known for its rose fields, beautiful mountains and friendly locals.
-But that is not all!
-Bulgaria also boasts a very low cost of living, especially compared to most European countries.
-However, wages in the country are generally low.
-Even so, Bulgaria is an overall cheap and affordable place to live.
+Even so, Bulgaria is a cheap and affordable place to live.
 Moreover, Bulgaria is on the path of adopting the euro, which is expected to boost the standard of living.

 Here are some facts you might be interested in if you are thinking of relocating to Bulgaria:

-Once you move to Bulgaria, you will need to set up a bank account sooner or later.
+Once you move to Bulgaria, you must set up a bank account sooner or later.
 There are both local and international banks to choose from, and various bank accounts are offered.
 Make sure to check what account will suit you the best – this can save you money!
-Look out for fees and charges for account maintenance, international transfers and withdrawals.
+Look out for charges for account maintenance, international transfers and withdrawals.

 Can I open a bank account from abroad?